Kiran090303/Video-Streaming/README.md

 https://github.com/Kiran090303/Video-Streaming/assets/98480971/51c42a37-44ed-45f2-a337-82f637009c8a

-# Congratulations!
-You have successfully set up a video streaming application on AWS using S3, CloudFront, and React.
-Feel free to customize and enhance the application based on your requirements #
+"Success!
+Video streaming app set up on AWS with S3, CloudFront, and React.
+Customize as needed."